Middland on TwitterMy Tweets

 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Thursday as of Apr.
-24 11:00 AM EDTThursday - Partly cloudy in the morning, then clear.
-High of 54F.
-Breezy.
-Winds from the NNW at 20 to 25 mph with gusts to 30 mph.
+- Thursday as of Jul.
+23 11:00 PM EDTThursday - Partly cloudy in the morning, then clear.
+High of 75F.
+Winds from the NNW at 5 to 10 mph.

 Tags » Trees